 Dibben expertly captures the sights, sounds and smells of Sweden in the 1790s and all the horror, drama and everyday life of Ancient Rome, even down to the snacks people ate in the street . . .
 The History Keepers has reminded me why I first started reading teenage fiction again – when it’s done well, as this is, you get proper heroes and villains . . .
 This series will be devoured by those who are looking for something new post Harry P. -

-Damian has worked extensively as a screenwriter on projects as diverse as Phantom of the Opera and Puss in Boots.
-His original screenplay, Seventh Heaven, will go into production next year.
+Damian is the internationally acclaimed writer of the The History Keepers series which have been translated into twenty-five languages.
+Before becoming a novelist, he worked extensively as a screenwriter on projects as diverse as Phantom of the Opera and Puss in Boots and he will be working on the screenplay for the History Keepers books.
 His varied passions include cosmology, ancient history, natural science and rollicking adventure stories.
-He is a proud Londoner and lives on the South Bank with his dog Dudley.